standardshub/markdown_guidelines/content/en/nuxtjs.md

 ❯ Yarn
   Npm
 ```
-After selecting the package manager, `npm` in this example, the installation of dependencies will start.
+After selecting the package manager, `npm` the installation of dependencies starts.

 ```bash
   Installing packages with npm